open-nest-africa/website/README.md

 ---

 ### 🌱 How to Contribute to OpenNest
-Every contribution counts at OpenNest no matter how little:
+Every contribution counts at OpenNest, no matter how little:

-- Explore our [Link to Contributing](./Contributing.md/) to get started with your first conrtibution.
+- Explore our [Link to Contributing](./Contributing.md/) to get started with your first contribution.
 - Find a Beginner Task – Look for issues tagged good first issue.
 - Create an issue or pull request to suggest improvements.
 - Help others by answering questions or joining discussions.